 If your power bill is more than $500 a quarter, a solar power system will almost certainly be of great benefit, and as a general rule the larger your power bill, the more money you can save, and hence the more a solar power system will be worth it.

 How much do you pay for your power?

-Read your power bill to see how much you pay for your power.
+Read your power bill to see how much you pay for your power (plus add GST).
 For every kWh of solar power you use in the home during the day, this is what you will save.
-With a solar system in Sydney, it is typical to pay around 22 to 25 cents a kWh if you pay a flat rate, and on average around 30 cents a kWh during the daytime, if you are on time of use billing (shoulder & peak billing tariffs) as shown here:
+With a solar system in Sydney, it is typical to pay around 25 to 35 cents a kWh if you pay a flat rate, and up to over 50 cents a kWh during the peak billing period if you are on time-of-use billing as shown here:

 Solar power only costs around 5 to 6 cents a kWh to produce, making it a no-brainer to run as much of your home as possible off solar power.
 So yes, solar power is worth it!

 To work out how much power you use during the day, simply read your meter (in your meter board) in the morning and then again at night.
-Subtract one number from the other and it will tell you exactly how much power you have used during the hours in which your solar system will be generating electricity.
+Subtract one number from the other and it will tell you exactly how much power you have used during the hours (when your solar system will be generating electricity).
 Detailed information on accurately sizing up a solar system.

 |5kW||20 kWh||30 cents||$2190|

 |10kW||40 kWh||30 cents||$4380|

 Do You Really Save Money With Solar Power?